lingawar-20/MiniProject_shivali/1.REQUIREMENTS/README.md

 ## DETAIL REQUIREMENTS -

 ### HIGH LEVEL REQUIREMENTS-

-1.Ask the user if the user is existing user or new user.
+1. Ask the user if the user is existing user or new user.

-1.Providing the user the available menu
+1. Providing the user the available menu.

-1.As the user orders,the availability of stock is shown.
+1. As the user orders,the availability of stock is shown.

-1.Exit from interface
-1.Ask the user to add more order
+1. Exit from interface and view bill and asking the user to add more order

+1. Adaptive system.

+### LOW LEVEL REQUIREMENTS

+1.MODULE 1-Type of user

+2.MODULE 2-Select menu & view bill

+3.MODULE 3-Ask the user to add moreor view bill